 2. Understanding Permits + Park Rules

 Getting married in Glacier National Park requires a special use permit, and there are specific rules around group sizes, ceremony spots, and even where you can park.
-I walk my couples through the entire permit process and stay up to date on the park’s guidelines, so you don’t have to stress about the logistics.
+I know that this can be a bit overwhelming, which is why I walk my couples through the entire permit process and stay up to date on the park’s guidelines, so you don’t have to stress about the logistics!

 3. Timing & Lighting Know-How

-The park’s lighting changes drastically throughout the day depending on location and season.
-I help couples plan the best timeline for photos—whether that’s catching sunrise over the mountains or golden hour along Going-to-the-Sun Road.
+The park’s lighting changes throughout the day depending on location and season.
+I help couples plan the best timeline for photos, whether that’s catching sunrise over the mountains or golden hour along Going-to-the-Sun Road.
 I know when the crowds are lowest, what areas get harsh light, and how to pivot if the weather throws us a curveball (which it often does!).

 5. Local Vendor Connections

-Need a florist, officiant, or hair and makeup artist who can meet you in the middle of nowhere?
+Need a florist, officiant, or hair and makeup artist who can meet you in the middle of nowhere for your elopement?
 I’ve got trusted local connections and can help you build a dream team that’s reliable and familiar with Glacier’s remote nature.

 6. Stress-Free Experience